UT-VisionMotionDecision/PLDAPS/README.md

-PLDAPS 4.1
+PLDAPS 4.2
 ==========

 PLexon DAtapixx PSychtoolbox - Neurophysiology experiment toolbox for MATLAB

-Version 4.1 incorporates some larger changes that will break previous code.
+Version 4.1 incorporated some larger changes that will break previous code.
+Version 4.2 is fully compatible with 4.1 but adds a new, cleaner trial function that allows for a modularization of pldaps for new software components and potentially also for stimulus interactions.

-The new concept attempts to preserve and extend the flexibility of PLDAPS while allowing to reduce code multiplication when desired.
+In 4.1 the new concept attempts to preserve and extend the flexibility of PLDAPS while allowing to reduce code multiplication when desired.
 It is still possible to copy code, but it provides a framework that makes it unneccessary.
 This has the advantage that bugs do not have to be fixed in many many files but just once.